FAQs

 Have you submitted a planning application?

-No. We are at the early stages of considering potential plans for the site.
-There remain a number of areas that we still need to work through including the remediation strategy, consideration of the overall viability of the project, and other key areas linked to planning matters that will inform when we will be in a position to submit a planning application.
+No. There remain a number of areas that we still need to work through including the remediation strategy, consideration of the overall viability of the project, and other key areas linked to planning matters that will inform when we will be in a position to submit a planning application.

 Contact Us

-If you have any queries, please contact Edward Poynton of SP Broadway on 07377 659 928 or at edward@spbroadway.com
+If you have any queries, please contact Adam Robinson of SP Broadway on 07711 262 925 or at adam@spbroadway.com

 Privacy policy